aisgbnok/Contribute/Contribute/get-started-setup-local.md

    cd <Repo-Name>/
    ```

-## Configure the Microsoft repository as the remote upstream
+## Configure the original repository as the remote upstream

-If you are working on more substantial changes that span a larger period of time, you might want to keep your fork up-to-date with the Microsoft repository's changes.
-To do this set up a read-only remote connection to the Microsoft repository, sometimes referred to as the **upstream** repository.
+If you are working on more substantial changes that span a larger period of time, you might want to keep your fork up-to-date with the original repository's changes.
+To do this set up a read-only remote connection to the original repository, sometimes referred to as the **upstream** repository.
 You use the upstream repository to keep your locally cloned repository up-to-date with the latest changes from the upstream repository.
 The **remote** command is used to set the upstream repository.
 While the **fetch** command pulls changes from the upstream repository into the cloned repository.

 1. Make sure your current working directory is the cloned repository.
 For example, running the `pwd` command should output: